Frequently Asked Questions

 When is funding available?

-Funding usually becomes available the next fiscal year from whenever the projects were programed.
-UDOT operates on a June 30th - July 1st fiscal year.
+Funding usually becomes available the next fiscal year from whenever projects are programmed.
+UDOT operates on a July 1 - June 30 fiscal year.
 However, funding availability and projected revenues may change as projections are updated so a UDOT representative will provide more information on this question.

 Is there a set dollar amount or percentage of TTIF set aside for Transit versus First & Last Mile projects?